 Sec.
 10-4.410.
-Cultural resources.
+Cultural Resources.

-- (a) All resource records shall be checked for the presence of and the potential for prehistoric and historic sites.
+- (a) All resource records shall be checked for the presence of and the potential for prehistoric and historic sites, paleontological resources, and unique geologic features.
 Damaging effects on cultural resources shall be avoided whenever possible.
-If avoidance is not feasible, the importance of the site shall be evaluated by a qualified professional prior to the commencement of mining operations.
-If a cultural resource is determined not to be important, both the resource and the effect on it shall be reported to the Agency, and the resource need not be considered further.
-If avoidance of an important cultural resource is not feasible, a mitigation plan shall be prepared and implemented.
-The mitigation plan shall explain the importance of the resource, describe the proposed approach to mitigate destruction or damage to the site, and demonstrate how the proposed mitigation would serve the public interest. - (b) If human skeletal remains are encountered during excavation, all work within seventy-five (75) feet shall immediately stop, and the County Coroner shall be notified within twenty-four
+If avoidance is not feasible, the importance of the site shall be evaluated by a qualified professional (either an archaeologist of geologist, depending on the resource type) prior to the commencement of mining operations.
+If a cultural resource or unique geologic resources is determined not to be important, both the resource and the effect on it shall be reported to the County, and the resource need not be considered further.
+If avoidance of an important cultural, paleontological, or unique geologic resource is not feasible, a mitigation plan shall be prepared and implemented.
+The mitigation plan shall explain the importance of the resource, describe the proposed approach to mitigate destruction or damage to the site, and demonstrate how the proposed mitigation would serve the public interest. - (b) If human skeletal remains are encountered during excavation, all work within seventy-five (75) feet shall immediately stop, and the County Coroner shall be notified within twenty-four (24) hours.

-(24) hours.
 If the remains are of Native American origin, the appropriate Native American community identified by the Native American Heritage Commission shall be contacted, and an agreement for treating or disposing of, with appropriate dignity, the remains and associated grave goods shall be developed.

 If any cultural resources, such as chipped or ground stone, historic debris, building foundations, or paleontological materials are encountered during excavation, then all work within seventy-five (75) feet shall immediately stop and the Director shall be notified at once.
-Any cultural resources found on the site shall be recorded by a qualified archaeologist and the information shall be submitted to the Agency.
+The find must be recorded by a qualified archaeologist or paleontologist using relevant professional protocols and a report fully recording the find submitted to the County.
+This report shall include recommendations for appropriate removal and preservation of the artifact.
+The County encourages the donation of the find to the County for public display at the Cache Creek Nature Preserve or other appropriate venue.

 Sec.
 10-4.411.
-Dam requirements.
+Dam Requirements.